BieliaeVlas/nvim/README.md

-# This is a custom version of NVim + NVChad configured for 🦀Rust.
+# This is a custom version of nvim + nvchad configured for 🦀Rust.

 ## Description:
 This repository contains my personal configuration files for nvim.

 The setup includes:
 - personalized themes;
 - plugins;
-- key bindings;
+- custom key bindings;

 ## Installation Instructions: